What Are the Most Exciting Things to Do in Chicago with Kids?

 The Field Museum, home to the largest and most complete T. rex ever, named Sue, will be a delight for dinosaur lovers.
 The children can learn about ancient civilizations and evolution, and even enter a recreated Egyptian tomb.
 The Field Museum is located on the Museum Campus, a picturesque strip south of Grant Park, where one can observe the skyline on one side and the lake shimmering on the other.

 The museum is among the best in Chicago for families, offering interactive programs and scavenger hunts.
-Chicago also has notable art museums with interactive exhibits and hands-on activities for families and children, making them engaging destinations for a cultural outing.
+The Art Institute of Chicago drew 1.324 million visitors in 2024, making it one of the most-visited art museums in the country.
 Families can also look for discounted tickets to these museums, such as through city passes or reciprocal memberships, to save on admission costs.

 For animal lovers, Chicago has plenty of kid-friendly destinations where wildlife encounters await.